19hours/sg-statutes/Acts/Building Control Act.md

 “temporary occupation permit” means a temporary occupation permit granted under section 12(3);

+[47/2007 wef 15/02/2008]

 “unauthorised”, in relation to a building or building works, means any building erected, or any building works commenced or carried out, in contravention of any provision of this Act or the building regulations;

-“underground building works” means any of the following building works, the carrying out of which starts on or after the date to be specified by the Minister by order in theGazette:

-(a) any excavation or other building works to make —

-(i) a tunnel with a diameter, width or height of more than 2 metres; or

-(ii) a caisson, cofferdam, trench, ditch, shaft or well with a depth of more than 6 metres;

-(b) any building works for constructing, altering or repairing any earth retaining structure in or for a trench, ditch, shaft or well with a depth or height of more than 6 metres; or

-(c) such type of foundation works as the Minister may prescribe in the building regulations for buildings of 30 or more storeys;

-[47/2007 wef 15/02/2008]
+[Deleted by Act 22 of 2012 wef 01/12/2012]

 “value”, in relation to any building works, means —

-(a) for any underground building works, the total cost to be expended in carrying out those building works estimated at the time of, and contained in, the application under section 5 for approval of the plans of those building works, including any goods and services tax payable in relation to the supply of the work; or
+(a) for any geotechnical building works, the total cost to be expended in carrying out those building works estimated at the time of, and contained in, the application under section 5 for approval of the plans of those building works, including any goods and services tax payable in relation to the supply of the work; or

+[Act 22 of 2012 wef 01/12/2012]

 (b) for any other building works, the total cost to be expended in carrying out the building works (including the foundations, basements, structural frame, finishes and the installation of building services) estimated at the time of, and contained in, the application under section 5 for approval of the plans of the building works, including any goods and services tax payable in relation to the supply of the work;